 - Permanent wages benefits if you have a permanent loss of function or loss of earning capacity

 Wage replacement benefits will start within seven days of your first day away from work.
-But, you won’t get wage replacement for the first seven days unless you’re out of work for at least 21 days.
+You will not get wage replacement for the first seven days unless you’re out of work for at least 21 days.

 Workers’ compensation provides fast, sometimes immediate, benefits to workers.
-This is unlike a traditional personal injury case, like a slip and fall or car accident, because getting benefits in those situations can take several months or even several years in some circumstances.
-But, these quick benefits come at a price—when you are injured at work, your damages could be significantly less, particularly because work comp doesn’t compensate you for pain and suffering.
+This is unlike a traditional personal injury case, like a car accident, because getting benefits in those situations can take several months or even several years in some circumstances.
+Unfortunately, these quick benefits come at a price.
+When you are injured at work, your damages could be significantly less, particularly because work comp doesn’t pay you for pain and suffering.

 Most workers’ compensation claims start by reporting your accident or injury to your employer, usually an immediate supervisor or manager.
 You may need to fill out some paperwork to give some basic details about the injury, including: